albertochong/AWS-DATALAKE-CLUSTER-SYSTEM/README.md

 ## 6. Step: HBASE Installation and Configuration
   * Install and Configure HBASE

-## 7. Step: STREAMSETS Installation and Configuration
-  * Install and Configure STREAMSETS

-## 8. Step: TEZ Installation and Configuration
+## 7. Step: TEZ Installation and Configuration
   * Install and Configure TEZ ----------------- NOT FINISHED